vfarcic/vfarcic.github.io/devops23/svc-demo.md

 4. kube-proxy is watching for service and endpoint objects.
 It detected that there is a new Service and a new endpoint object.
 5. kube-proxy added iptables rules which capture traffic to the Service port and redirect it to endpoints.
 For each endpoint object, it adds iptables rule which selects a Pod.
 6. The kube-dns add-on is watching for Service.
 It detected that there is a new service.
-7. The kube-dns added db’s record to the dns
+7. The kube-dns added db's record to the dns

 <!-- .slide: data-background="img/comp_svc_ch05.png" data-background-size="contain" -->